johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   - Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).
   - The `PostQuantumKeyAgreementEnabled` flag and the [PostQuantumKeyAgreementEnabled](/deployedge/microsoft-edge-policies#postquantumkeyagreementenabled) policy applies to Kyber and ML-KEM.
 Note: The [PostQuantumKeyAgreementEnabled](/deployedge/microsoft-edge-policies#postquantumkeyagreementenabled) policy is scheduled for removal in Edge version 141.
   - Edge will no longer support hybrid Kyber (codepoint 0x6399).

+- **New sidebar policy.** The [EdgeSidebarAppUrlHostAllowList](/deployedge/microsoft-edge-policies#edgesidebarappurlhostallowlist) policy allows admins to define a list of sites, based on URL patterns, that are not subject to the [EdgeSidebarAppUrlHostBlockList](/deployedge/microsoft-edge-policies#edgesidebarappurlhostblocklist).
+When the policy is configured, the apps listed in the allow list can be opened in sidebar even if they are listed in the block list.
+For more information, see [Manage the sidebar in Microsoft Edge](/deployedge/microsoft-edge-sidebar#allow-specific-sidebar-apps-except-search-using-urls).

 ### Policy updates